How to Avoid Common New Founder Traps in Business?

 Hey Leader,

-On September 5th, I had the chance to speak at Kasvua Yhdessä event inside Helsinki City Hall, in front of more than 300 entrepreneurs.
+On September 5th, I had the chance to speak at Growth Together (Kasvua Yhdessä) inside Helsinki City Hall, in front of more than 300 entrepreneurs.

-In my keynote, I told my story of leaving corporate life, starting again from zero, and building my own business around the 8 Steps to Growth Entrepreneurship framework.
+In my keynote, I told my story of leaving a solid corporate career, starting again from zero, and building my own business around the 8 Steps to Growth Entrepreneurship framework.

 The day was hosted by Anna Perho, with the main keynote by Saku Tuominen, who shared powerful insights on change and leadership.

-After many interesting discussions during the day, I realized again that no matter the background, new founders run into the same traps.
+After many interesting discussions, I realised again that no matter the background, new founders run into the same traps.

 The 3 Founder Traps